impresso/impresso-language-identification/README.md

 In order to assess the dominant language of a newspaper, we compute the statistics per collection according to the following rules:

-  - Content items with less than 200 characters are ignored.
+  - Content items with less than 200 non-letter characters are ignored.
   - Content items with an alphabetical ratio < 0.5 are ignored.
   - Every language identification prediction has one vote.
   - If external metadata is available (called `orig_lg` henceforth), it also